devleaks/cockpitdecks-docs/docs/Concepts/Introduction.md

 There are several types of instructions.

-Some are internal and specific to Cockpitdecks like loading a new page of button on a deck.
+Some are internal and specific to Cockpitdecks like loading a new page of button on a deck, or loading a new aircraft on all decks.

-Some other instructions are oriented towards the simulator software and designate an action to perform inside the simulation software.
+Some other instructions are oriented towards the simulator software and designate an action to perform inside the simulation software: change a value, or send a command to raise the landing gears.

 ## Event

-An Event is an object created each time somethings of interest to Cockpitdecks occurs.
+An Event is created each time somethings of interest to Cockpitdecks occurs.
 There mainly are two types of Events.

 *Events that come from the decks*: Each time a button is pressed, an encoder is turned, a slider is slid, or a touch screen touched, a *Deck Event* gets generated by the deck and is sent to Cockpitdecks for interpretation.
 Cockpitdecks analyses the event and issue the necessary Instruction(s) (see above) to handle the event.